Roba (TV series)

-Roba is a Finnish police drama television series.
+Roba is a long-running Finnish police drama television series.
+Premiering on 1 October 2012, the ongoing series stars Kari Hietalahti, Aku Hirviniemi, Aarni Kivinen, Leena Pöysti, Riku Nieminen, and Tiina Lymi.
+In 2013, Roba won the 2012 Golden Venla for Best Drama Series and Hietalahti won the Golden Venla for Best Actor.

+Synopsis

 The series follows the daily life of Helsinki Police Department's uniformed police unit located on the Pieni Roobertinkatu ("Roba") street.

+Production

-The series stars Kari Hietalahti, Aku Hirviniemi, Aarni Kivinen, Leena Pöysti, Riku Nieminen, and Tiina Lymi.
-Many of its episodes are directed by Joona Tena and Aleksi Mäkelä.
+Many episodes of the series are directed by Joona Tena and Aleksi Mäkelä.
+It stars Kari Hietalahti, Aku Hirviniemi, Aarni Kivinen, Leena Pöysti, Riku Nieminen, and Tiina Lymi.

+Broadcast

 The first season aired on MTV3 in autumn 2012, the second in autumn 2015, and the third season appeared in autumn 2016.

 The fourth season aired in 2019 and the fifth in 2021.

-The sixth season is expected to air in 2024.
+The sixth season aired in 2024.

+Awards and nominations

 In 2013, Roba won the 2012 Golden Venla for Best Drama Series and Hietalahti won the 2012 Golden Venla for Best Actor.

 The series was also nominated for the 2015 and 2016 Golden Venlas for Best Drama Series.